 How frequently you review the script depends on how much it is being used.

-You can gather a lot of valuable insight by talking to your agents about their experiences of using the script.
+Advisors are an undervalued source of customer insight and you can gather a lot of beneficial feedback by talking to your them about their experiences of using the script.

 For example, do they feel that there is too much information on the page?
-Or that the conversation would flow more naturally if you swapped the order of questions 2 and 3?
+Or that the conversation would flow more naturally if you swapped the order of the questions?

-Talking to your agents about their experience can help gather this insight early on, before it shows up in your deeper analysis further down the line.
+Talking to your advisors about their experience can help gather insight early on, before it shows up in your deeper analysis further down the line.